 Search CBA database

-Collective Bargaining Agreements (CBA) negotiated by both the trade union and employer are posted online once they are submitted to Alberta Labour’s Director of Mediation Services, as outlined in the Labour Relations Code.
+Collective Bargaining Agreements (CBA) negotiated by both the trade union and employer are posted online once they are submitted to Alberta Labour and Immigration’s Director of Mediation Services, as outlined in the Labour Relations Code.

 You can view, print or download the complete text of each agreement.
-This is a free service.
-No subscription or password is required.
+This is a free service and no subscription or password is required.

-The CBAs have been prepared in PDF format.
-Documents retain the original format, complete with text and graphics.
-Adobe Acrobat is needed to open these files and is available to download at no charge from Adobe.
+The CBAs are in PDF format and retain the original format, complete with text and graphics.

 File a CBA